ScooloV/bbpedia/docs/death_zone/new_inducements.md

 Cavorting Nurglings Induced.

 0-1 DWARFEN RUNESMITH
-50,000 GOLD PIECES, AVAILABLE TO ANY TEAM WITH EITHER THE '0LD W0RLD CLASSIC' 0R 'W0RLDS EDGE SUPERLEAGUE' SPECIAL RULES *Runesmithing is the closest Dwarfs come to using* *magic.
-None of this airy-fairy, wave-your-hands-in-the-air* *nonsense for Dwarfs - Runesmiths work with hammer*
-*and anvil, beating enchanted sigils into a player's armour*
+50,000 GOLD PIECES, AVAILABLE TO ANY TEAM WITH EITHER THE '0LD WORLD CLASSIC' OR 'WORLDS EDGE SUPERLEAGUE' SPECIAL RULES *Runesmithing is the closest Dwarfs come to using magic.
+None of this airy-fairy, wave-your-hands-in-the-air* *nonsense for Dwarfs - Runesmiths work with hammer and anvil, beating enchanted sigils into a player's armour*
 ![](../media/death_zone/image179.jpg)*between drives.*

 During each Start of Drive sequence, after Step 2 but before Step 3,